angelobms/angelobms/README.md

 ### Hello!
-I am a brazilian 🇧🇷️ passionate about technology.
+I am a Brazilian 🇧🇷️ passionate about technology.

 - 🔭 More than 15 years of experience in IT industry with strong background in different areas of software development (10+ years) in public and private sector business;
 - 👷️ I’m currently working on Capgemini